jgoizueta/html-maker/README.md

-Instead of evaluating the html-building closure in the scope of an HtmlMaker (i.e. having the builder in `this`), the builder can be passed as an argument to the closure:
+Instead of evaluating the html-building closure in the scope of an HtmlMaker (i.e. having the builder in `this`), the builder can be passed as an argument to the closure by using `render_external` instead of `render`:

 ```coffee
 HtmlMaker = require 'html-maker'